 So, where do you find the jobs?

-Remember, you're sunk until you figure out what you want to do (see Step 1).
+Remember, you're sunk until you figure out what you want to do.
 Seriously!
 If you don't know, it's like getting into your car to go "somewhere" without knowing why or where you want to go.
-Or like going to the library for "something to read" or to the mall for "something to buy."
+Or like going to the mall for "something to buy."
 Chances are you won't end up where you want to be or get what you really want or need.

 Top 10 Sources of Job Postings

 Assuming that you know what you want to do and where you want to do it, you'll find millions of jobs posted online.
 If it has been a couple of years since you've searched for a job, start at # 1, and go through the whole list:

 Visiting your target employers' websites and finding the jobs posted there is a clear option.
 Often, you will find a link to "Current Jobs" on the home page.
 Sometimes, the link to job postings is labelled "Careers."
 While you are on the employer's website, you may be able to sign up to have new jobs sent to you.
 Check out the employers' sites so you are familiar with what they do (products, services, senior management, locations, etc.), and use that information you collect in your interactions with the employer.

 The aggregators are powerful and very useful, includingg sites like Indeed.com, a Job-Hunt sponsor, which is the largest source of job postings in the world, aggregated (collected) from employer websites, job boards, association websites, publications, and more.
 Indeed, and the other aggregators like SimplyHired, show you job listings.

 When you click on a job listing, the link takes you to the job source which can be an employer, a job board, another website, or the job posted on the aggregator's site.
 Jobs posted on Craigslist sites aren't usually included in an aggregator's site unless the employer cross-posts the job.